wearewondrous/views_block_overrides/README.md

 ## Plugin types (experimental)

 #### Plugin type Contextual Filter
-  - Gemerates a text input or select for all the contextual filters.
+  - Generates a text input or select for all the contextual filters.
   - The select input will appear if validation is applied on the contextual filter (e.g. Content > Page)

 #### Plugin type Dynamic Format